jackgray/narc_arch/docs/source/forms.rst

     -   HIPAA compliant
         -   Airtable uses a cloud platform that does not meet the criteria for HIPAA compliance, and can therefore not be used to host PHI.
+        -   Budibase can be self-hosted, providing complete control over security methods
-    -   Little to zero learning curve
+    -   Small learning curve
-    -   Ultimate data control: hosting, format, presentation
-    -   Daily snapshot backups to MinIO (main cluster storage)
-    -   Universal, portable data format
-    -   Replication: the ability to seamlessly sync data to multiple sources, as if it were one
     -   Distributed storage (sharding): the ability to break up the database in to chunks, or "shards" accross multiple cluster nodes for load balancing requests
     -   Intuitive automation pipeline creation interface
         -   Easily create workflows and notification systems within the user web interface.
 No code required.
     -   Upload of data via CSV
+    -   Combine tables and export them as CSV or JSON
+    -   Ultimate data control: hosting, format, presentation
+    -   Data backend agnostic, independent
-    -   Because data is stored in a non-proprietary format and located outside of budibase, it can be accessed by any other service or script.
+    -   Data is stored in a non-proprietary format and located outside of Budibase
+        -   can be accessed by any other service or script.
     -   Data is controlled by a single source, but can exist in multiple sources.

-Combine tables and export them as CSV or JSON
+    -   Replication: the ability to seamlessly sync data to multiple sources, as if it were one
+        -   Minimizes outages by offering more than one server for access.

 Redcap Integration
 -------------------